 Career Opportunities

-Library technicians hold supervisory positions or work co-operatively with librarians and other professionals to manage information resources – from helping people retrieve information and materials, to records management for technology-based businesses.
+Library technicians might hold supervisory positions and usually work co-operatively with librarians and other professionals to manage information resources – from helping people retrieve information and materials, to record management for technology-based businesses.
+Except in very small libraries, where they might work independently.
+They are also expected to become involved with public programs and library tours, or provide technical support and trainings to patrons.

 For more details on: employment status; salary and hours worked; job functions and tasks, job facts and employment information, visit the survey results online provided by the Library Technicians & Assistants Interest Group of the British Columbia Library Association.